alanmmolina/alanmmolina.github.io/content/Projects/Lakeground/01-repository-scaffold.md

 ---
 ---

-The foundation of [[00.
-Concept & Motivation|Lakeground]] is all about modularity without sacrificing cohesion.
+The foundation of [[00-concept-and-motivation|Lakeground]] is all about modularity without sacrificing cohesion.
 To achieve this, I’m structuring the project around a **monorepo-ish** design, where all components live under a single repository.
 At the same time, I want each major part to stay self-contained.
 That’s where `git` **submodules** come in—they let each component function as an independent repository while still being part of the larger whole.
 It might sound a bit unconventional (or just plain confusing) at first, but by the end of this article, I promise it’ll make a lot more sense.

 ---